KhaledZra/SpriteBusterUnityGame/README.md

 # SpriteBuster
-Unity 2D roguelike game with inspiration from Vampire Survivors
+Unity 2D roguelike game with inspiration from Vampire Survivors.
+Game was made within 1.5 weeks using C#, Unity and Github :)!

+Link to game download: https://khaledzraiqi.itch.io/spritebuster

+Note: this is just the source code, requires Unity to test and run